 Create a Receipt System

-Most tax accountants won't rely on pre-filled data but work from your source documents.
-This minimises the chances of missing income data for those who prefer to lodge early.
+Most tax accountants will work from your source documents rather than pre-filled data.
+This reduces the likelihood that income data will be missing for those who wish to lodge early.

 WORK EXPENSES - KNOW WHAT'S AVAILABLE

-your phone, internet and power costs and maybe depreciation of equipment like a desk and chair.
+your phone, internet, and electricity expenses, as well as possible depreciation of furniture like a desk and chair.

-If you're happy to prepare your tax return, the government's online lodgement system 'myTax' has been upgraded while the older e-Tax has been put to bed.
+If you're willing to prepare your own tax return, the government's new online filing tool, myTax, has replaced the outmoded e-Tax.

-Even better, myTax prefills plenty of information – like wage and salary payments and interest earned on savings accounts.
-It can speed up the time taken to complete your tax return and fast track delivery of your refund.
+Even better, a lot of information is prefilled by myTax, including wage and salary payments and interest from savings accounts.
+It can shorten the time it takes to finish your tax return and expedite the distribution of your refund.